 - You must apply the proper Houston lawn maintenance on a regular basis.

 Use Zodega TIS’ commercial lawn care in Houston for quality service and the results you’re looking for.
 We know exactly what it takes to make your lawn the best on the block.

 How Much Does Hydroseeding Cost?

-How much is hydroseeding?
+What is the cost of hydroseeding?
 Hydroseeding falls in the middle of the spectrum between traditional seed and sod.
-It’ll be about one third the price of sod.
-You’ll have to be more patient than if you had used sod, but you’ll be saving money.
+Hydroseeding’s price will be about one-third the price of sod.
+You’ll have to be more patient than if you had used sod, but you’ll be saving money with hydroseeding.

 What Is Sod Installation?